Their parents and baby sitters were crying. Their teachers were acting scared. A plane crashed into a building. It might have been a movie.

 Paly senior Jared Swezey-Gleason was up early for school that day and found his baby-sitter "bawling on my parents' bed," her eyes fixed on the television screen.
-He looked at the screen to see a smoking building and a few moments later — live — a second plane crashing into it.
+He looked at the screen to see a smoking building and a few moments later -- live -- a second plane crashing into a building.

 In his second-grade class later that day, the teacher asked the children if they knew what had happened.

 "For me, it was engraved into my brain, so the question of whether we had seen it seemed ridiculous," Swezey-Gleason recalled.